palkan/action_policy/docs/authorization_context.md

 **NOTE:** if you want to allow passing `nil` as `account` value, you must add `allow_nil: true` option to `authorize`.

-To do that automatically in your `authorize!` and `allowed_to?` calls you must also configure authorization context.
+To do that automatically in your `authorize!` and `allowed_to?` calls, you must also configure authorization context.
 For example, in your controller:

 ```ruby
 class ApplicationController < ActionController::Base